A Kill in the Morning

 A Kill in the Morning: Logline

-After his mentor is assassinated, a British agent attempts to carry out a revenge attack on the chief of German secret service, but when he reaches Germany everything he thought he knew about the world is brought into question.
+After unknown assailants assassinate his mentor, a British agent attempts to carry out a revenge attack on the chief of German secret service, but when he reaches Germany everything he thought he knew about the world is brought into question.

-In Germany, a British assassin kills an SS officer, and is involved in an attack on a Nazi concentration camp.
+In Germany, a British assassin kills an SS officer, and attacks a Nazi concentration camp.
 After the attack, he encounters Kitty, a member of the White Rose resistance group, and helps her escape from a Gestapo dragnet.
 Whilst recuperating in the Hotel Adlon, they observe Reinhard Heydrich, head of the SS, and his pneumatic concubines, the Mitzi twins.

 The assassin returns to England, where it becomes apparent that he attacked the camp unofficially.
 He mentions his contact with Kitty to Sir Stewart Menzies, his mentor and chief of British Intelligence.
 Menzies tells him to discuss it with German spymaster Wilhelm Canaris who has defected to Britain.
 They visit Canaris, but during the meeting, an enemy assassin murders Menzies and Canaris.

-The assassin goes off the rails, vowing to kill Heydrich, the man he believes to be behind the murders.
+The assassin goes off the rails, vowing to kill Heydrich, who he believes to be behind the murders.
 Against orders, he leaves Britain with Molly Ravenhill, Canaris’ bodyguard, with whom he begins an affair.
-They flee to Israel where they meet Reuven Shiloah, head of the Jewish intelligence agency.
+They flee to Israel, where they meet Reuven Shiloah, head of the Jewish intelligence agency.

-Reuven agrees to help them get into Germany to carry out their revenge, if in return they plant a mine on a ship in Bari harbour, Italy.
-The mission to plant the mine goes wrong and the Italian Navy captures them.
+Reuven agrees to help them get into Germany to carry out their revenge, if in return the assassin plants a mine on a ship in Bari harbour, Italy.
+The mission to plant the mine goes wrong and the Italian Navy captures him.

 The Italians give the assassin to the SS.
 They test him with a deadly assault course, which he beats.
 Impressed, they pass him on to Heydrich.
 For sport, the SS leaders hunt humans at their headquarters, Wewelsburg, and he is to be their prey.

 Next morning, the manhunt begins.
-Following the Mitzi twins’ advice, they escape and search for Giant.
+Following the Mitzi twins’ advice, the assassin and Kitty escape and begin searching for Giant…

 A Kill in the Morning: Reviews